mliew21396/remote-work-u2/week-4/9-gps2-1/README.md

 **
 ```

-If we pass in `0` it should print nothing (not even an empty line).
+If a negative number or `0` is passed as an argument, the method should not print anything (not even an empty line).

 ## Releases